 District Custodians posted out of Maintenance will be assigned to a home school and will be provided with the same rights as other custodians posted to that school.
-From time to time, at the request of the Manager of Custodial Services, they may be required to provide custodial services to sites other than their home school.
+From time to time, at the request of the Manager, they may be required to provide custodial services to sites other than their home school.

 The parties agree that where a school requires one or more custodians, each full-time equivalent position shall be posted as an eight (8) hour position.
-For example, if a school is allocated 1.5 F.T.E. custodians, one shall be an eight (8) hour position.
+For example, if a school is allocated 1.5 FTE custodians, one shall be an eight (8) hour position.

-The Board will create full-time Custodial positions whenever possible.
-For example when more than one part-time Custodial position is contemplated, a full-time position will be created.
+When more than one part-time Custodial positions are contemplated that amount to 1 FTE, a full-time position will be created whenever possible.